timdiels/chicken_turtle_project/README.md

 you want to add data to.
 The `data` directory should not have a `__init__.py` (as direct descendant) as that would make it a package instead of a data directory.

+You can then access this data (regardless of whether and how the project is installed) using the `pkg_resources` module.

 ### Deployment